MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-system-offline.md

 Administrators can view past sync errors by going to **Settings** > **Sync Error**.

 ## View offline sync status

-Field Service (Dynamics 365) provides an offline sync icon that indicates the synchronization status of the mobile app.
+The Field Service mobile app provides an offline sync icon that indicates the synchronization status of the mobile app.
 It's always visible in the main app navigation on Windows, iOS, and Android devices.
 Find out at a glance whether your app connects to the network, a sync is in progress, or if there are sync errors.

-For more information, see [View offline sync status ](/power-apps/mobile/offline-sync-icon).
+For more information, see [View offline sync status](/power-apps/mobile/offline-sync-icon).

 ## Configuration considerations